The Nature of Sound.

 As a result of the smaller distance between the notes when you divide the octave into a higher number of notes, the music written with that tuning system, will theoretically sound “better in tune”.

-Not being confined by the larger distances between the notes of TET-12, the availability of “in-between” notes provides a higher level of “intonation accuracy”. (not unlike a tape measure for example, that will allow greater measuring accuracy when there are smaller subdivisions marked on the tape measure)
+Not being confined by the larger distances between the notes of TET-12, the availability of “in-between” notes provides a higher level of “intonation accuracy”. (not unlike a tape measure, for example, that will allow greater measuring accuracy when there are smaller subdivisions marked on the tape measure)

 Oddly enough: because our ear and brain are so programmed to hearing all music in 12-TET, microtonal scales produce notes that we perceive as sounding “out of tune”.

-Certain I am not, but it is my guess that your ear eventually would adjust and start hearing music with higher number TET to sound more in tune than 12-TET music.
+Certain I am not, but it is my guess that your ear eventually would adjust and start hearing music with a higher number TET to sound more in tune than 12-TET music.

-Other equal temperament tunings that composers and musicians have experimented with are TET-19, TET-23, TET-27, TET-29, TET-31, TET-24 (quarter tone scale), or even TET-96.
+Other equal temperament tunings that composers and musicians have experimented with are TET-19, TET-23, TET-27, TET-29, TET-31, TET-24 (quarter-tone scale), or even TET-96.
 Imagine a guitar with 96 frets in 1 octave under each string: madness!
 It’s already hard enough managing just 12 notes.